ArturGrigoryan1/Kubernetes/Task2/NodePort/README.md

-# Kubernetes NodePort Service Example
+# Task 2 with NodePort

 This repository provides configurations to deploy a Kubernetes Namespace, Pod, and NodePort Service.